leonardr/olipy/README.md

 # Trilusmiasunaus
 ```

-The original purpose of Olipy was to promote Queneau assembly, and there are many scripts
-which show what it's capable of:

 ## randomness.py

-Techniques for generating random patterns that are more sophisticated `random.choice`.
+Techniques for generating random patterns that are more sophisticated
+than `random.choice`.

 ### `Gradient`